| | |

 That's like suggesting that all that's needed for world peace is for people

+to get along with each other.
 The "what" is easy to articulate.
 It's the "how" that's

 tricky to implement.